osrg/ryu-book/en/html/_sources/spanning_tree.txt

     ryu/app/simple_switch_stp.py

-stplib.py is a library that provides spanning three functions such as BPDU packet exchange and management of rules, and the status of ech port.
+stplib.py is a library that provides spanning tree functions such as BPDU packet exchange and management of rules, and the status of each port.
-The simple_switch_stp.py is an application program in which the spanning tree function is added to the swiching hub application using the spanning tree library.
+The simple_switch_stp.py is an application program in which the spanning tree function is added to the switching hub application using the spanning tree library.

 ..
 ATTENTION::